MicrosoftDocs/sql-docs/docs/advanced-analytics/r/how-to-do-realtime-scoring.md

 > [!NOTE]
 > Because the columns and values returned by **PREDICT** can vary by model type, you must define the schema of the returned data by using a **WITH** clause.

-## Realtime scoring with sp_rxPredict
+## Real-time scoring with sp_rxPredict

-This section describes the steps required to set up **realtime** prediction, and provides an example of how to call the function from T-SQL.
+This section describes the steps required to set up **real-time** prediction, and provides an example of how to call the function from T-SQL.

 ### <a name ="bkmk_enableRtScoring"></a> Step 1.
-Enable the realtime scoring procedure
+Enable the real-time scoring procedure

 You must enable this feature for each database that you want to use for scoring.
 The server administrator should run the command-line utility, RegisterRExt.exe, which is included with the RevoScaleR package.

 > [!NOTE]
-> In order for realtime scoring to work, SQL CLR functionality needs to be enabled in the instance; additionally, the database needs to be marked trustworthy.
+> In order for real-time scoring to work, SQL CLR functionality needs to be enabled in the instance; additionally, the database needs to be marked trustworthy.
 When you run the script, these actions are performed for you.
 However, consider the additional security implications before doing this!

 1. Open an elevated command prompt, and navigate to the folder where RegisterRExt.exe is located.
 The following path can be used in a default installation: